We welcome all who believe in diversity, equity, belonging, and justice including environmental justice –

 “I hope this continues to grow into something unique that thrives outside of academic confines.”

-“I had the privilege to learn and understand land restoration from many different experts and among an amazing group of peers as part of the inaugural year of a program called the Land Restoration School.
+“I had the privilege to learn and understand land restoration from many different experts and among an amazing group of peers.
 LRS was less of a school and more of an experience.
-We spent time in the classroom, outdoors and on field trips as we became more and more familiar with what it means to restore land and be a land restorationist.
+We spent time in the classroom, outdoors and on field trips as we became more and more familiar with what it means to restore land.
 This summer is another experience that reinforces my excitement for what is to come and offers me many intriguing paths to follow and ideas to pursue.”

 “I gained miles on the path towards my goals; found a restorative process for myself and not just the land I’ll be working with.”